hydroper-jet/lang/spec/1.0/source/src/types.md

 ## Function types

-Function types consist of zero or more parameters, a return type annotation and zero or more exception types.
+Function types consist of zero or more parameters and a return type annotation.
 Function types appear in the forms:

 ```
 (a: T) => E
 (a?: T) => E
 (...a: [T]) => E
-() => E throws E1, EN
 ```

 * Function types inherit from the `Function` class.